Topic in general

 Now, this is still in some extend affecting only the digital industry, but there is a great shift in paradigm in which the Internet will connect to all the other devices (things) in the world, and that’s why some people may call the “Internet of things” “The internet of everything”.

-The convergence of the communications Internet with the fledgeling renewable energy internet and automated logistics internet in a smart, inter-operable internet-of-things system is giving rise to a third industrial revolution.
+The convergence of the communications Internet with the fledgeling renewable energy internet and automated logistics internet in a smart, inter-operable internet-of-things system is giving rise to a fourth industrial revolution.

 There are now 11 billion sensors connecting devices to the internet of things and by 2030 there will be 100 trillion sensors attached to natural resources, production lines, warehouses, transportation networks, the electricity grid and recycling flows, and be implanted in homes, offices, stores, and vehicles – continually sending big data to the communications, energy and logistics internets.